-Not be shared with younger or older children at Not be snared we the time of play.
+Not be shared with younger or older children at the time of play.

 Provide shaded areas to provide a break from the sun or heat.

 Provide a minimum of 60 square feet for each child.
 This shall be for all 18 children at one time.